gatsbyjs/gatsby/docs/docs/how-to/cloud/unified-hosting.md

 ### What is the impact?

 The major change that will occur when Unified Hosting is deployed is a difference in Pull Request and Preview build URLs.
-Previously, these builds were deployed to a `gtsb.io domain`.
+Previously, these builds were deployed to a `gtsb.io` domain.
 After this rollout, all builds will be deployed to a `gatsbyjs.io` domain.

 ### Will old `gtsb.io` URLs continue to work?